-Preparing for an upgrade includes the following tasks:
+Preparing for an upgrade involves the following tasks:

-- Identify and become familiar with all procedures. - Verify proper cable lengths for the target platform. - Verify card vintage requirements of the target platform. - Current patch or Dep lists installed at the source platform. - Required patch or Dep lists at the target platform. - Determine and communicate the required maintenance window, contingency plan, and the impact to the customer to complete the procedure. - Perform an inventory on required software and hardware. - Secure the source software and keycode. - Secure the target software and keycode. - Verify the new keycode using the DKA program. - Print site data.
+- Identify and become familiar with all procedures. - Verify that all installed applications meet the minimum software requirements for the target platform (see Communication Server 1000M and Meridian 1 Large System Planning and Engineering (NN43021-220)). - Verify proper cable lengths for the target platform. - Determine and note current patch or Dep lists installed at the source platform. - Determine required patch or Dep lists at the target platform for system-patchable components. - Determine the required patches or DEP lists are installed on applicable applications. - Determine and communicate the required maintenance window, contingency plan and the impact to the customer to complete the procedure. - Perform an inventory on required software and hardware. - Secure the source software and key code. - Secure the target software and key code. - Verify the new key code using the DKA program. - Print site data.